Bhagavad Geeta: Chapter 2, Verses 22–28

 avyakto’yamacintyo’yamavikāryo’yamucyate,

-Weapons cannot shred the Self.
+Weapons can’t shred the Self.
 A weapon can cut (destroy) an object but can’t cut water, fire, air, or space.
-The principle is that an element cannot destroy another element that is subtler than itself.
-Since the Self is subtler than space, weapons cannot shred it.
+The principle is that an element can’t destroy another element that is subtler than itself.
+Since the Self is subtler than space, weapons can’t shred it.

-For eg, if one eats an apple in a dream, that doesn’t satisfy the hunger of a man after he wakes up, because they are both in different realms.
+For example, a man’s hunger in the waking state isn’t satisfied by the apple he eats in his dream.
+They exist in different realms.
 Similarly, the Self is in a different realm that is transcending time.
 Everything in the world changes.
-All these changes take place in the realm of time and these cannot touch the Self.
+All these changes take place in the realm of time and these can’t touch the Self.

 The unknown Self is being explained with reference to the known (objects).
 We can see the smoke and conclude that there is fire.
 Fire is comprehended.
-In the same way, we cannot see something and infer the presence of the Self with the senses.
-The Self is the subject, because of which we can perceive and conceive objects with the senses.
-In this way, Sri Krishna explains to Arjuna that what is dying (changing) is only the names and forms, Atman is eternal, and he should not be overwhelmed by these misplaced emotions that are obstructing him from doing his duty.
+In the same way we can’t see something and infer the presence of the Self with the senses.
+The Self is the subject because of which we can perceive and conceive objects with the senses.
+Shri Krishna explains to Arjuna that what is dying (changing) is only the names and forms.
+He declares that Atman is eternal.
+Arjuna should not be overwhelmed by these misplaced emotions.
+These emotions are obstructing him from doing his duty.

 Chapter 2, Verses 26 and 27